Why, When and How to Use L1 in the Classroom

 Use L1 activities

-There are some great activities that involve translation, and here’s a link to my favourite.
+Some great activities involve translation, and here’s a link to my favourite.

 Use sandwiching